Plant-microorganism interactions

 M1, second semester

-- TU for the four Plant Biology tracks:
+- TU to all four Plant Biology tracks:

 - Gene networks—modeling

-- TU for the four Plant Biology tracks:
+- TU to all four Plant Biology tracks:

 - Quantitative genetics